-- An enrollee has 15 days from notice of denial to appeal - The URE needs to take all medical history of the patient and current medical knowledge into consideration in an appeal - The URE has 24 hours to let the enrollee know about the appeal's decision, including the qualifications of the physician reviewing the appeal (see Section 106) and grounds for previous denial. - Section 106 Personnel qualified to make adverse determinations - Adverse determinations must be made by a physician licensed in DC or Maryland or Virginia and of the same or similar specialty who would normally manage the condition being considered.
-A DC medical director of the URE oversees all adverse determinations. - The URE cannot provide financial incentives for the reviewers to deny appeals - The URE is responsible for ensuring reviewers are (1) licensed in the DMV, (2) of the same of similar specialty of a physician typically managing the service in question, (3) and has knowledge of, experience providing, the care in question. - The physician reviewing the appeal cannot have a financial incentive for an adverse denial and cannot have been involved in or work for the physician involved in the initial denial. - Section 107 Continuity of care for enrollees - When an enrollee changes insurance, the prior auths from previous insurer must be honored for 60 days if documentation is provided. - Change in coverage will not impact prior auth status. - If an enrollee changes plans but keeps the same insurer, previous prior approvals must be honored. - Section 108 Failure to comply and penalties. - If a URE/insurer doesn't comply with requirements, the prior auth in question is deemed approved. - If an insurer continues to violate this law, as determined by DISB, they're in trouble. - Section 109 Data transparency - Entities requiring prior auths must make data publicly available on their website, including compliance with this law's requirements, beginning in January 2025 for prior authorizations from the past five years. - Enrollees shall be provided all materials from their provider and insurer involved in a prior authorization determination. - Publicly available prior authorization data includes: - Specialty of reviewing physician - Types of medicines and treatments triggering prior auths

-- Medical indication for each prior auth request - Reasons for adverse determinations - Number of appeals, with amount of those denied and approved - Time between submission of request and determination - None of this applies to long-term services and supports. - Section 110 Rulemaking - o The Mayor (read: DISB) May wrote rules to clear up anything in this bill. - Section 201 Uniform Health Insurance Claim Forms Act changes - URE must accept an NCPDP SCRIPT Standard ePA transaction-based system to issue prior auths. - Section 17 HIPAA Conformity Act and No-Fault Motor Vehicle Insurance Act amendments - o If an employer has a negotiated health care plan, they are required to notify participants of the difference in coverage between their plan and the standard plan. - Section 301 Applicability - Medicaid and Alliance programs only qualify under this bill if budget pays for implementation. - Section 302 FIS - See Section 301 - Section 303 Effective date - The effective date is once the bill goes through the District and Congressional approval process and is published in the DC Register.
+- Not allowed if care is provided within 45 days of prior auth being received. - Section 10713 Continuity of care for enrollees - When an enrollee changes insurance, the prior auths from previous insurer must be honored for 60 days if documentation is provided. - Change in coverage will not impact prior auth status. - o If an enrollee changes plans but keeps the same insurer, previous prior approvals must be honored. - Section 10814 Health care services deemed authorized if a utilization review entity fails to comply with the requirements of this ActFailure to comply and penalties. - If a URE/insurer doesn't comply with requirements, the prior auth in question is deemed approved. - o If an insurer continues to violate this law, as determined by DISB, they're in trouble. - Section 1095 Data transparency collection - Entities requiring prior auths must make data publicly available on their website, including compliance with this law's requirements, beginning in January 2025 for prior authorizations from the past five years. - Enrollees shall be provided all materials from their provider and insurer involved in a prior authorization determination. - Publicly available prior authorization data includes: - Specialty of reviewing physician - Types of medicines and treatments triggering prior auths - Medical indication for each prior auth request - Reasons for adverse determinations - Number of appeals, with amount of those denied and approved - Time between submission of request and determination - None of this applies to long-term services and supports. - Section 110 Rulemaking - The Mayor (read: DISB) May wrote rules to clear up anything in this bill. - Section 20146 Uniform Health Insurance Claim Forms Act changes - URE must use-accept an NCPDP SCRIPT Standard ePA transaction-based system to issue prior auths. - Secure transmissions must be integrated with a physician's HER to be considered legal transmissions. - Section 17 HIPAA Conformity Act and No-Fault Motor Vehicle Insurance Act amendments - If an employer has a negotiated health care plan, they are required to notify participants of the difference in coverage between their plan and the standard plan. - Section 301 Applicability - Medicaid and Alliance programs only qualify under this bill if budget pays for implementation. - Section 30218 FIS - o No fiscal impactSee Section 301 - Section 19-303 Effective date - The effective date is once the bill goes through the District and Congressional approval process and is published in the DC Register.